fkzx8000/principles_of_Software/README.md

 # Code Comparison

-This file compares two versions of a Python code: the normal version and the Schmitton version.

 ## Normal Version

 The normal version of the code uses traditional Python syntax.
 It defines three classes: `Item`, `Order`, and `Restaurant`.